 Forklift accidents are one of the most common types of work-related accidents at construction sites, warehouses, factories and other industrial settings.
 Workers can suffer serious injuries, and may only receive workers' compensation benefits that cover a portion of their lost wages and minimal medical treatment.
 For help in obtaining the compensation you deserve, contact the Los Angeles forklift accident attorneys at Greenberg & Ruby, LLP.

 - They have over 50 years of experience and a deep understanding of California work injury compensation laws.

 - They will skillfully handle the negotiations and deal with any unexpected legal hurdles that may arise while you focus on recovering.

 WHY YOU NEED A LAWYER AFTER A FORKLIFT ACCIDENT

 Workers' compensation benefits provide critical compensation for medical bills and two-thirds of your lost wages, to support workers whose injuries require extensive treatment and prevent them from returning to work.
-Unfortunately, claims can be denied by the insurance company, leaving some injured workers in pain, unable to work, and buried under a mountain of medical bills.
+Unfortunately, forklift accident lawsuits can be denied by the insurance company, leaving some injured workers in pain, unable to work, and buried under a mountain of medical bills.
 With the help of a workplace injury attorney, forklift accident victims can fight for their rights and appeal a rejected workers' compensation claim.
 In circumstances in which a forklift injury was caused by a third party, such as a defective equipment manufacturer, there may be grounds to file a third-party liability claim for additional compensation.